TwoRavens/Common/README.md

 Table tags allows passing colgroups, captions, etc. into the table manually.
 Can be a single element or list

 When abbreviation is set, strings are shortened to int number of characters

+When nest is true, can pass json objects.
+NOTE: do not pass mithril amongst the data argument when nest is true. m(...) are objects, so this component will attempt to tabularize them (and fail)

 ## TextField